goooooouwa/blog-crawler/README.md

 #### Post class

-A post class represents a webpage which includes the following information:
+A post class represents a webpage which has the following information:
 - article title
 - article published date
 - article content